EPCCed/eidf-docs/docs/safe-haven-services/tre-gpu-service/training/L3_Accessing_the_BeeGFS_Inside_the_EPCC_TRE.md

 ## Managing Files and Data in the TRE GPU Environment

-The BeeGFS client is installed on the shs-gpucl-fs01 VM, which is used to synchronize data between the desktop VM environment and the BeeGFS file system.
+The BeeGFS client is installed on the `shs-sdf01` VM, where the file system is mounted at `/mnt/clstr-beegfs`.
+This VM (`shs-sdf01`) is used to synchronize data between the desktop VM environment and the BeeGFS file system

 This setup allows users to prepare and transfer code and datasets between the project space and BeeGFS, making them accessible to GPU jobs through Kubernetes Persistent Volumes (PVs), which are directly provisioned via the BeeGFS CSI driver.